DIY Lingerie: How to Hand-Dye Your Stockings

-Today’s guest post is by a TLA reader, Katerina.
-She’s a stocking and lingerie freak and loves everything made of silk, cashmere and merino wool.
-One day, she’d like to own a cashmere luxury set of big pants and a bra one day.
+Today's guest post is by a TLA reader, Katerina.
+She's a stocking and lingerie freak and loves everything made of silk, cashmere, and merino wool.
+One day, she'd like to own a cashmere luxury set of big pants and a bra one day.
 Unfortunately, no one makes this yet.
 Katerina spends lots of time dyeing garments, learning to sew, knitting, making waldorf dolls and painting on glass and fabric.
-Her creations usually involve beads, feathers, Svarowski crystals and portraits of rock musicians.
-Katerina also hunts for vintage clothes that would match her vintage inspired lingerie every chance she gets.
-She has an Etsy store here, and today’s she’s talking about how to hand dye your stockings whatever color you’d like.
+Her creations usually involve beads, feathers, Svarowski crystals, and portraits of rock musicians.
+Katerina also hunts for vintage clothes that will match her vintage-inspired lingerie every chance she gets.
+She has an Etsy store here, and today's she's talking about how to hand-dye your stockings whatever color you'd like.

-I´m a notorious hosiery addict and spent many hours hunting for stockings that would be anything but black, white or nude.
-Every time I did find some, they usually laddered after one wear, so I´d say it was a waste of time and money.
-Especially stockings (and even hold- ups) are hard to come by in a variety of colours and who wants to wear black all the time?
+I'm a notorious hosiery addict and spent many hours hunting for stockings that would be anything but black, white, or nude.
+Every time I did find some, they usually laddered after one wear, so I'd say it was a waste of time and money.
+Stockings (and even hold- ups) are especially hard to come by in a variety of colours, and who wants to wear black all the time?

-Moreover, not every company actually makes stockings in exciting colours that would match your lingerie.
-I am also a dyeing addict, so I decided I´d try to dye my favourite and affordable stockings and see what happens.
+Moreover, not every company actually makes stockings in exciting colours that match your lingerie.
+I am also a dyeing addict, so I decided I'd try to dye my favourite and affordable stockings and see what happens.

 What you need: